 If medication is needed, however, your BPS psychiatrist will be able to help you find the right medication and dosage.
 Many teenagers with ADHD have experienced dramatic, positive results from medication.

 I think that my teen could really benefit from therapy and other outside resources, but I’m concerned about costs.

 This is your child’s life and wellbeing.
 Addressing your teenager’s ADHD issues now may prevent a host of problems from occurring as he or she becomes an adult.
 Investing in their mental and emotional health and ability to function now can lead to immediate improvements.
 It can also keep symptoms from getting worse and interfering with all aspects of their development – including academic – as they get older.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with adolescent ADHD issues or who they or their teen couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match your teen with a therapist who is trained and experienced to treat ADHD issues and whose personality is a good match for your teenager’s.
+At BPS, we’ll conduct a referral assessment and match your teen with a therapist who is trained and experienced to treat ADHD issues and whose personality is a good match for your teenager’s.
 Once you find that good match, making a commitment to your child, yourself and your family may be one of the most valuable investments there is.
 Imagine your teen feeling and functioning better now and in the long-term on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.